 - "I Know You're in There Somewhere" Fight: John's motivation for exorcizing Amy, and therefore the subsequent boss battle, of the first game.
-This continues his motivation into the second game, where by the end, John is told at the very least killing Amy may still send her soul to Heaven.

 - Multiple Endings: A whopping five in the first chapter, surprising for such a modest game.
 If you kill Amy, it turns out it was all a schizophrenic episode and you're locked away for murder (or you really did kill a possessed girl and the schizophrenia is how the church covers it up).
 If you kill Michael, you simply drive away, complete (although Chapter II confirms that you killed a possessed boy.)
 If you kill the shadow, Michael kills you.
 If you kill a deer, the deer kill you right back.
 If you shoot that fox carcass in a pentagram, a Satanic cult jumps you.

 - Noodle Incident: The previous exorcism is never gone into detail, but it was bad.
 Although it's debatable if the exorcism even happened, or if John just imagined it as part of his delusion of being a priest.

 - Nothing Is Scarier: The game really leaves quite the impression thanks to the soul-rending paranoia it induces in the quieter sections, where you're just waiting for something to pop out.

 - Nuns Are Spooky: The final boss of Chapter II is a nun who, according to local folklore, tortured children.
 Or at least, is something taking the shape of that nun.

 - Public Domain Soundtrack: The menu screen plays a rendition of the hymn "Near the Cross", and the outdoor section plays Beethoven's Moonlight Sonata.
 Chapter II plays Erik Satie's Gnossienne No. 3 in the first half before entering the church.

 - Self-Made Orphan: In the original exorcism, Amy killed both of her parents thanks to Demonic Possession.
 Maybe.

 - One of Michael's Black Speech lines is "I have the body of a pig", a reference to an infamous hoax from 2007 where a paranormal investigation crew record audio of a later photographed creature saying that very phrase.
 Another line he occasionally utters is "Run!
 Run!
 Run!"